-Each semester students are sent a self-appraisal health form and asked to provide the college with health information.
-The primary purpose of the form is to provide information that may be helpful in responding to emergency medical situations and, where appropriate, referral to campus resources.
+Students are asked to provide the college with health information that may be helpful in responding to emergency medical situations and, where appropriate, referral to campus resources.
 Completion of the form is voluntary.
+Contact the learning support office, 301.846.2469, to request a copy of the form.